How to Learn a New Language Effectively for 9-5 Professionals

 Make a language learning schedule

-The truth is language learning is just as important as many of the things on your to-do list, and it’s important that you also make it a priority.
+Language learning is just as important as many of the things on your to-do list, and it’s important that you also make it a priority or create a reliable language-learning routine.

-I understand that you’re busy, but just 20 minutes a day can do the magic/trick if combined with all of the tips that have been listed above.
+I understand that you’re busy, but just 20 minutes a day can do the magic if you do it consistently.

 It could be scheduled anytime and for as long as you want, but it is important to schedule it and stay consistent.